-As Scott Emmons, the former head of Neiman Marcus’ Innovation Lab, recently summed up, retailers do PR about tech instead of doing the hard work of aligning everything around a customer journey.
-He states,“training can only successfully take place with support from the C-suite.”
+As Scott Emmons, the former head of Neiman Marcus’ Innovation Lab, summed up, retailers do PR about tech instead of doing the hard work of aligning everything around a customer journey.
+He states, “training can only successfully take place with support from the C-suite.”

-When retailers don’t understand their customer or lose sight of who they are, they begin losing shoppers, and sales begin to fall.
+When retailers don’t understand their customers or lose sight of who they are, they begin losing shoppers, and sales begin to fall.

 That’s a big disconnect.